DevExpress-Examples/wpf-data-grid-disable-rows-based-on-their-values/Readme.md

 1. In **v20.2** and newer, use [BaseColumn.IsReadOnlyBinding](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.BaseColumn.IsReadOnlyBinding) or [BaseColumn.IsEnabledBinding](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.BaseColumn.IsEnabledBinding) as we illustrated in this example: [Read-Only and Enabled State Binding](https://github.com/DevExpress-Examples/wpf-grid-read-only-and-enabled-binding).
 2. Handle the [ShowingEditor](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridViewBase.ShowingEditor) event and set the [e.Cancel](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.ShowingEditorEventArgsBase.Cancel) property to **True** in the event handler.
-3. Bind the editor's [IsReadOnly](https://docs.devexpress.com/WPF/DevExpress.Xpf.Editors.BaseEdit.IsReadOnly) property inside [CellTemplate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataViewBase.CellTemplate) (supported starting with **v15.2**).
+3. Use the [CellTemplate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataViewBase.CellTemplate) property to bind the editor's [IsReadOnly](https://docs.devexpress.com/WPF/DevExpress.Xpf.Editors.BaseEdit.IsReadOnly) property to a data source field (supported starting with **v15.2**).

-The solutions from points 2 and 3 are demonstrated in this sample project.
+This example demonstrates the difference between the techniques from points 2 and 3.
+In the left GridControl, users cannot open editors of the disabled cells.
+In the right GridControl, users can open read-only cell editors to copy their values to the clipboard, not to edit them.

 ![image](https://user-images.githubusercontent.com/65009440/141788896-6b0ff660-4d4c-4245-acbd-762f55b46ca5.png)